-On the basis of the existing programmes described above, during 2021 and 2020 a total of 21,451 and 71,408 shares, respectively, were acquired on the market, for a total amount of Euros 1,567 thousand and Euros 6,191 thousand, respectively.
+Thus, on the basis of the programmes described above, 468,852 and 21,451 shares were acquired on the continuous market in 2022 and 2021, respectively, for a total amount of 31,765 thousand euros and 1,567 thousand euros, respectively.

-All the shares, except for treasury shares, have the same voting and dividend rights.
-Voting rights of treasury shares have been suspended.
-Dividend rights, except for the right to the free allocation of new shares, are attributed in proportion to the remaining shares, as provided for Article 148 of the Corporate Enterprises Act.
+All shares, except treasury shares, have the same voting and dividend rights.
+The voting rights of treasury shares are suspended.
+The economic rights, with the exception of the right to the free allotment of new shares, are attributed proportionally to the remaining shares, in accordance with the regime established in article 148 of the Capital Companies Act.

-All of the Company's shares are admitted to trading on the Bilbao and Madrid stock exchanges.
-There are no restrictions on the free transferability of the shares.
-No shareholder has an ownership interest equal to or greater than 10%.
+All of the Company's shares are listed on the Bilbao and Madrid Stock Exchanges.
+There are no restrictions on the free transferability of these shares.
+No shareholder holds 10% or more of the share capital.

-The Group manages its capital with the aim of safeguarding its capacity to continue operating as a going concern, so as to continue providing shareholder remuneration and benefiting other stakeholders, while maintaining an optimum capital structure to reduce the cost of capital.
+Vidrala's objectives in capital management are to safeguard its ability to continue as a going concern, so that it can continue to provide returns to shareholders and benefit other stakeholders by maintaining an optimal equity structure to reduce its cost of capital.

-To maintain and adjust the capital structure, the Group can adjust the amount of dividends payable to shareholders, repurchase or sell own shares, reducing capital if necessary by redeeming own shares, reimburse capital, issue shares or dispose of assets to reduce debt.
+In order to adapt the capital structure to each economic situation, Vidrala can adjust the amount of dividends to be paid to shareholders, buy back or sell treasury shares, reduce capital through the redemption of treasury shares, return capital, issue shares or sell assets to reduce indebtedness.

-Vidrala Group controls its capital structure using a number of different indicators.
-One of these is the ratio of equity as a percentage of total equity and liabilities on the consolidated balance sheet, which it endeavours to keep no lower than 20%.
+The Vidrala Group monitors its capital structure on the basis of various indicators.
+One of these is the ratio of shareholders' equity to total equity and liabilities on the balance sheet, ensuring that this ratio is not less than 20% in terms of the consolidated balance sheet.

-In 2021, the Group's capital ratios increased, as shown in the following ratios for 2021 and 2020:
+In 2022, the Group's capital ratios increased, as shown in the following ratios for 2022 and 2021:

 Thousands of Euros

-2021 2020
+2022 2021

-Total equity 966,902 816,156
+Total equity 1,033,624 966,902

-Total equity and liabilities 1,703,246 1,521,447
+Total equity and liabilities 1,953,527 1,703,246

-Total equity/total equity and liabilities 56.77% 53.64%
+Total equity/total equity and liabilities 52,91% 56.77%